-The second part of the Project is the approximately 20 km distribution line from the solar panel Project location to the connection point west of the Project location near Hunta, ON.
-This portion of the project is referred to as the distribution line Project location.
+The second part of the Project is the approximately 20-km transmission line from the solar panel Project location to the connection point west of the Project location near Hunta, ON, as well as associated transition structure and switching station.
+This portion of the project is referred to as the transmission line Project location.

 The proposed Project will use solar photovoltaic technology to generate electricity.
 The solar modules will be mounted on fixed steel supports and arranged in the form of seven arrays, each of 1.4 MW AC.
 Northland will continue to consider mounting solar modules onto a solar tracking support system, however this report has been prepared assuming a fixed steel support system will be used.
-Electricity generated by solar photovoltaic modules from each array will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 115 kV in order to connect to the nearby distribution line.
+Electricity generated by solar photovoltaic modules from each array will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 115 kV in order to connect to the nearby transmission line.